Natalie Roser Shows Off Her Toned Body In Skimpy Bikini Bottoms & A White Crop Top

-In her latest Instagram post, blond bombshell Natalie Roser shared a stunning black-and-white shot with her 1.2 million Instagram followers in which her toned physique was on full display.
+In her latest Instagram post, blond bombshell Natalie Roser shared a stunning black-and-white shot with her 1.2 million followers in which her toned physique was on full display.
 The picture was part of a photoshoot for Series magazine, the publication that Natalie is the editor of, according to her Instagram bio.
 The photo was captured by Australian photographer Cameron Mackie, who Natalie made sure to tag in the caption of the post as well as in the picture itself.

 As the geotag indicated, the shot was taken in Sydney, Australia.
-Natalie perched atop a small wooden swing with a thin striped rope holding it up, and gazed off into the distance as she placed one hand on the seat and the other on the strings out of frame.
+Natalie perched atop a small wooden swing suspended from thin striped ropes.
+She gazed off into the distance as she placed one hand on the seat and the other on the rope.

 Natalie showed off her enviable figure in a white crop top that consisted of a bandeau-like portion with two puffed sleeves that were positioned halfway down her upper arms.
-The off-the-shoulder style showcased plenty of skin, and though the straight neckline didn’t reveal much cleavage, plenty of her flat stomach was on display.
+The off-the-shoulder style showcased plenty of skin, and though the straight neckline didn’t reveal much cleavage, much of her flat stomach was on display.

 Natalie paired the unique crop top with some simple string bikini bottoms.
 The color of the ensemble was hard to make out in the black-and-white shot, but the bottoms appeared to have been crafted from some sort of textured or printed fabric.
-Thin strings stretched over her hips, and were tied with bows, with the strings dangling down her hips.
+Thin straps stretched over her hips and were tied in bows, with the strings dangling down her hips.

-Natalie’s long blond locks tumbled down her back in effortless waves, and appeared to be illuminated by the sunshine.
-Her beauty look was hard to make out in the shot, but it seemed to be simple and minimal, with just enough to accentuate her natural features.
+Natalie’s long blond locks tumbled down her back in effortless waves and appeared to be illuminated by the sunshine.
+Her glam look was hard to make out in the shot, but it seemed to be simple and minimal, with just enough to accentuate her natural beauty.

-Natalie didn’t include any caption with the post beyond tagging some of the people responsible for the shot, but her followers loved the update regardless.
-The post received over 2,600 likes within 26 minutes and also earned 44 comments from her fans within the first half hour of going live.
+Natalie didn’t include much information in the caption beyond tagging some of the people responsible for the shot, but her followers loved the update regardless.
+The post received over 2,600 likes within 26 minutes and also earned 44 comments from her fans in the first half hour of going live.

-“Gorgeous,” one follower commented simply.
+“Gorgeous,” one admirer commented simply.

-“Classic beauty,” another fan wrote, followed by a string of emoji.
+“Classic beauty,” another user wrote, followed by a string of emoji.

 “Very beautiful,” another fan added, including a trio of heart emoji in the comment.